-Born on 25th March 1932, Justice Aziz Mushabber Ahmadi enrolled in Bombay in 1954 as a district attorney.
+Born on 25th March 1932, Chief Justice Aziz Mushabber Ahmadi enrolled in Bombay in 1954 as a district attorney.
 Ten years later, in 1964, he was appointed as a Judge in the City Civil and Sessions Court in Ahmedabad.
 He subsequently became Secretary of the Legal Department, Government of Gujarat in 1974.

 Soon after, on 2nd September 1976, he was appointed as a Judge of the High Court of Gujarat.
 During this time, he served as a member of several advisory boards such as the Advisory Board under Conservation of Foreign Exchange and Prevention of Smuggling Activities Act, 1974 and the Gujarat State Third Pay Commission.
 In December 1988, he was appointed as a judge of the Supreme Court.
 While in the apex court, Chief Justice Ahmadi served as the President of the Supreme Court Legal Aid Committee and as an Executive Chairman in the Committee for implementing Legal Aid schemes in India.
 On 25th October 1994, Chief Justice Ahmadi became the 26th Chief Justice of India and continued to serve in that capacity until his retirement on 24th March 1997.

 During his time at the Supreme Court, Chief Justice Ahmadi authored 232 judgments and was a part of 811 benches.
 He passed away on March 2nd, 2023.

 In S. R. Bommai v.
 India, the bench was required to determine the scope of the powers of the president concerning imposing the President’s rule under Article 356.
 The bench which included Justice Ahmadi found that the President’s power in this regard was not absolute and that the President could only act under this provision if the proclamation of imposing President’s rule was approved by both Houses of Parliament.
 The court also ruled that the power of the President under Article 356 was subject to judicial review.